tvdtb/java-ci-docker/README.md

 * In opened user `jenkins` click `impersonate`
 * Add ssh key for jenkins to this account
 * Add `jenkins` as member with role `Developer` to project(s)
-* Login using `jenkins` and change password as advised, you might use `jenkins123` again
+* Login using `jenkins` and change password as advised, you can use `jenkins123` again

 Jenkins:
 * Login to Jenkins as admin